artgrtmnk/TS-Cypress-BDD/README.md

 - Framework creates allure reports, that located in `allure-results` folder.
 - Check the `Running tests` section to get more info about working with Allure reports.
 - **Note: Allure folder would be cleared within the next test run.**

+### Post scriptum
-- **_Major Note: Antipattern was used in this sample framework: Test scenarios from API feature files are running sequentially, just because that's a sample.
+**_Antipattern was used in this sample framework: Test scenarios from API feature files are running sequentially, just because that's a sample.
 Never do it in a real project.
 Each test scenario should be independent and all of the pre-conditions should be done within the Given steps!_**